The Effects of Forward Neck and Head Posture on Your Body: Support for Victoria BC Families

 If you tend to slump over, work at it through exercise, stretches, and mindful practices.

-By combining strengthening and stretching into your regular routine, you’ll be well on your way to a better posture.
+By combining strengthening and stretching into your regular routine, you’ll be well on your way to better posture and less pain.